ZZ-Cat/raildriver/README.md

 This section takes place in your tool gun.
 So, make sure you have Expression2 selected.

 1. In your ```e2shared``` folder, double-click on the ```RailDriver``` folder, & double-click ```RailDriver.txt```.
-2. Aim your toolgun at your locomotive & spawn RailDriver's E2 chip (preferably in an inconspicuous spot).
+2. Aim your toolgun at your locomotive & spawn RailDriver's E2 chip in an inconspicuous spot.
 3. That's all there is to it.

 Once RailDriver has initialized, you will be greeted with ```Welcome to RailDriver!``` & ```Type '.raildriver help' for a list of commands.``` in Garry's Mod's in-game chat.